raleel/cfi-srd/0008_Combat.md

 ### Passive Blocking

-Passive Blocking allows a character armed with a weapon to hold it in such a way that it covers a chosen location (or locations when using a shield), but at the cost of being unable to actively Parry with it (see Ward Location page XX).
+Passive Blocking allows a character armed with a weapon to hold it in such a way that it covers a chosen location (or locations when using a shield), but at the cost of being unable to actively Parry with it (see [Ward Location](0008_Combat.md?id=ward-location)).
 Any attack which hits the locations automatically receives the benefit of the weapon or shield, reducing damage as normal.
 The technique is commonly used when a warrior wishes to guard a weak spot or wounded location.
 Nothing prevents a dual weapon, or weapon and shield combatant from using his other weapon to actively Parry.

 Since Passive Blocking works in the same way as cover, the Choose Location Special Effect cannot be used to bypass the block in close combat, though opponents can still use the effect to strike other unblocked areas.
 Crouching down behind a shield allows a character to double the number of locations covered while Passive Blocking.